 What is Harmony Day?

 As patron of Griffith University’s Harmony Day, it is my great pleasure to welcome you to the rich program of activities scheduled for this very special day on 21 March.
 As an institution, Griffith University is committed to celebrating diversity and developing communities based on the principles of peace, compassion, justice, human rights, intercultural respect and sustainability.
 For a number of years we have celebrated Harmony Week across each of our campuses, and in 2015 attracted a ministerial commendation for our program of events.
-Building on this success, we will be offering a varied program designed to engage, entertain and illuminate in 2019.
+Building on this success, we will be offering a varied program designed to engage, entertain and illuminate in 2019 and beyond.
 I encourage everyone to participate in this unique opportunity to promote diversity and harmony with our communities.

 Mr Henry Smerdon, AM DUniv, Chancellor, Griffith University